 Percussion massage accelerates the growth and repair of tissues by providing concentrated, rapid, short-duration pulses deep into the tissues of the body.
 This heavily increases blood flow to the area causing pain relief and an increasing range of motion and function.
 Percussive massage also provides a gentle stretch to the muscles and connective tissues improving responsiveness and performance.

-Muscle Energy Technique is a form of manual therapy which uses gentle isometric contractions of the client to relax the muscles and lengthen the muscle.
+Muscle energy technique is a form of manual therapy which uses gentle isometric contractions of the client to relax the muscles and lengthen the muscle.
 This contraction can normalize joint range of motion.

-Graston Therapy is an instrument assisted soft tissue mobilization treatment to aide in faster rehabilitation.
+Graston therapy is an instrument assisted soft tissue mobilization treatment to aide in faster rehabilitation.
 Stainless steel tools are used in areas of scar tissue or adhesions.
 This allows the physical therapist to effectively treat problem areas and can reduce pain, increase motion and improve the patient to full function after an injury.

-REFLECTIVE PERFORMANCE RESET
+REFLEXIVE PERFORMANCE RESET